mcandemir/ad-gen-generative-advertising/README.md

 # AdGen
-A stable-diffusion ad generation project with a user-interface built with stremamlit and API request model using FastAPI
+A stable-diffusion ad generation project with a user-interface built with streamlit and API request model using FastAPI

 ![Alt text](previewimg/image-1.png)